tasneem-mselim/GNN_CoRA/README.md

 ---

 ### Public Files:

-These files are available in the data/ folder for participants:
+###### These files are available in the data/ folder for participants:

-edge_index.csv — adjacency information of the graph (edges between nodes)
+1- edge_index.csv — edges between nodes

-x.csv — node features
+2- x.csv — node features

-y_train.csv — labels for the training nodes
+3- y_train.csv — labels for the training nodes

-y_val.csv — labels for validation nodes
+4- y_val.csv — labels for validation nodes

-test_ID _ id of testing nodes
+5- test_ID _ id of testing nodes

 ### Private Files: